Skateboarding-British Olympic hopeful, aged 11, fractures skull

-Brown posted a video of the accident on Instagram and reassured supporters that she was doing fine and was going to work even harder when she returns.
+Brown posted a video of the accident on Instagram but reassured supporters she was fine.

-"I don't usually post (videos of) my falls or talk about them... but this was my worst fall.
+"I don't usually post my falls or talk about them ... but this was my worst fall.
 I just want everyone to know that it's ok, don't worry, I'm ok," she said.

 "I'm going to push boundaries for girls with my skating and surfing.
 I'm going for gold in 2021 and nothing will stop me."

+Skateboard GB said Brown had surgery on her hand and wrist on Monday and should make a full recovery.

+"Our thoughts are with Sky and her family, and we wish her a speedy recovery," said Skateboard GB's CEO James Hope-Gill.

-The BBC reported that Brown was taken to hospital by helicopter and was unresponsive on arrival but is expected to make a complete recovery.
+The BBC reported that Brown was taken to hospital by helicopter and was unresponsive on arrival.

 "Sky landed head-first off a ramp on her hand," her father Stewart was quoted as saying by the BBC.